viethoangdinh0926/procwatch/README.md

    sudo systemctl enable grafana-server
    ```
 3. Access Grafana at `http://<grafana_server_ip>:3000`.
-4. Log in with the username and password from `info.txt`.
-5. Add a Postgres data source using the connection string from `info.txt`.
-6. Create a dashboard and add panels for visualization.
+4. Create a dashboard and add panels for visualization.
-7. Configure each panel's query and transformation:
+5. Configure each panel's query and transformation:

    **Query — visualize CPU usage:**
    ```sql